vottri/Azure-DevOps/Deploy_a_sample_.NET_web_app_on_Linux_Server_using_AzureDevOps.md

 ![lci9](https://raw.githubusercontent.com/vottri/Azure-DevOps/main/images2/lci9.png)

+The build should be on it way shortly after the commit.
+Select **Pipelines** on the left pane menu to see if it’s in progress.

 ![lci10](https://raw.githubusercontent.com/vottri/Azure-DevOps/main/images2/lci10.png)

+As soon as the agent is available, your build pipeline will start running.
+Click the build to track it.

 ![lci10-1](https://raw.githubusercontent.com/vottri/Azure-DevOps/main/images2/lci10-1.png)

+The build has just finished successfully.
+You can review your build tasks by clicking "Build sample .NET app".

 ![lci10-2](https://raw.githubusercontent.com/vottri/Azure-DevOps/main/images2/lci10-2.png)

+You can review console output per task, just choose the task you want to check and scroll the right pane to view its logs.

 ![lci10-3](https://raw.githubusercontent.com/vottri/Azure-DevOps/main/images2/lci10-3.png)

+You can return to the summary view by clicking the back button.
+Click on "1 published" and you can view the package your pipeline just built.

 ![lci10-4](https://raw.githubusercontent.com/vottri/Azure-DevOps/main/images2/lci10-4.png)

-Click "Save and run".

-As soon as the agent is available, your build pipeline will start running.
-Click "Agent job 1" to view more details.

-In here, you see the steps that the build pipeline created.
-It fetches source code from GitHub, restore the neccesary packages, then builds and publishes the app.

-When your pipeline completes, you can go back and view the package.
-Click on "1 published".

 And this is where your package is.
 You will need it for deployment toward Azure VM.